UWPCE-PythonCert/IntroToPython-2014/_sources/supplements/python_for_mac.txt

   $ cd /Library/Frameworks/Python.framework/Versions/3.5/bin
   $ ln -s python3.5 python

-(or an alias in your shell -- an *nix geeks here?)
+(or an alias in your shell -- an Unix geeks here?)

 Terminal
 ---------